xjulio/minikube-tomcat-nginx/README.md

 # minikube-tomcat-nginx
 The project aim to demonstrate how to deploy tomcat and nginx servidor to kubernetes running on minikube.

+Tomcat is running on k8s node port 8090.
+A demo application was deployed on /sample context.

+Nginx is running on k8s node port 8080.

 ## Requirements
-The minikube and kubect must be installed previously
+The minikube and kubect must be installed previously.

 ## How to execute using bash script